haboustak/linkctl/readme.md

 A utility for managing systemd-networkd virtual interfaces.

 ```
-$ linkctl -h
+linkctl is a tool for managing systemd-networkd virtual interfaces

 Usage:

-    linkctl <command> [arguments]
+    linkctl [-h] [-a] [-t] [-version] COMMAND [arguments]

-The commands are:
+Options:
+   -a           show all links
+   -h           show this help
+   -t           only print link names
+   -version     print version information

+Commands:
     list        list netdev links
-    enable      enable a netdev link configuration
+    enable      enable a netdev link
-    disable     disable a netdev link configuration
+    disable     disable a netdev link
     rename      rename a netdev link
 ```